choas/choas.github.io/_posts/2020-03-13-pizza-dough.md

 - flour 526.95g
 - water 342.51g
 - salt 10.54g
-- dry yeast 0.26g (fresh yeast 0.79g)
+- dry yeast 0.26g (fresh yeast 0.79g) ... yes, these numbers are correct

 Everything is at home, except the flour, which requires a lot of protein.
 I had no problem finding flour, which can be a problem 🐹 these days.
+The flour has 12g of protein per 100g.

 ![flour](/images/dough_00_weizenmehl1050.jpg)